Speech Therapy Wrapping Paper Ideas

 - /n/: Make an airpla/n/e out of wrapping paper

-- /p/: Hide scraps for paper around the house and say /p/aper as your child finds it
+- /p/: Hide scraps of paper around the house and say /p/aper as your child finds it

 - /r/: Re-/wr/ap gifts and play pretend Christmas all over again.